I made the decision to give acupuncture a break and put the needles away.

 In terms of the benefits, acupressure has pretty much the same indications as acupuncture: physical pain, mental disorders and illnesses, sleep disorders, digestive issues and syndromes, infertility, male and female dysfunctions, hypertension, etc.

 Personally, I think acupuncture can be a bit cold and impersonal.
 Some practitioners just place the needles and leave the client alone in the room to either tend to another client in another room or to do something else.
-Acupressure, just like massage, creates a more personal energy exchange and relationship with the client, I get to spend more time palpating the acupoints and I get to collect far more information based on the client’s reactions and responses during the actual treatment than I get during an acupuncture session.
+With acupressure and massage I get to spend more time palpating the acupoints and I get to collect far more valuable information based on the client’s reactions and responses during the actual treatment than I get during an acupuncture session.
 This helps me to adjust the treatment accordingly.

 Cautions and contraindications of acupressure